 WiGig technologies operating in the 66–71 GHz band [7] are developed based on the IEEE 802.11ad-2012 standard, which is the focus of the IEEE 802 LMSC’s response to this question.

 The IEEE 802.11ad-2012 [8] and IEEE 802.11ay-2021 [9] standards currently use the 57-71 GHz band as unlicensed spectrum and their associated technologies complement the IEEE 802.11ax-2021 and IEEE P802.11be standards and expand the use cases to virtual reality, multimedia streaming, gaming, wireless docking, and enterprise applications requiring high speed, data-intensive connections.
-Different category of products that are developed based on IEEE 802.11ad-2012 and/or IEEE 802.11ay-2021 standards, from various device manufacturers including connectivity, computers and accessories, televisions and set top boxes, gaming, media and music have been introduced to the market.
+Different categories of products that are developed based on IEEE 802.11ad-2012 and/or IEEE 802.11ay-2021 standards, from various device manufacturers including connectivity, computers and accessories, televisions and set-top boxes, gaming, media and music have been introduced to the market.
 Some popular uses include:

 Wireless docking between devices like smartphones, laptops, projectors, and tablets

-Simultaneous streaming of multiple, ultra-high definition videos and movies
+Simultaneous streaming of multiple, ultra-high-definition videos and movies

-More immersive gaming, augmented reality and virtual reality experiences
+More highly immersive gaming, augmented reality and virtual reality experiences

 Fast download of HD movies